cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

 layout: launch
 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 12-10"
 description: >-
-  SpaceX Falcon 9 launched 23 Starlink satellites—including v2 Mini and 13 with
+  Falcon 9 launched the Starlink Group 12-10 mission, deploying 23 Starlink satellites—a mix of v2 Mini and 13 with Direct-to-Cell capability—into a
-  direct-to-cell capability—on the Starlink Group 12-10 mission from Launch Complex 39A at Kennedy Space Center.
-Booster B1094 flew this mission on its maiden flight, landing successfully on the droneship 'A Shortfall of Gravitas.'
-This was SpaceX's second Starlink launch of the day, marking the company's 50th Falcon 9 launch of the year and further expanding the Starlink broadband constellation in a 43-degree inclined low-Earth orbit.
+  43-degree inclined low Earth orbit.
+The mission marked SpaceX's 50th Falcon 9 launch of 2025 and the 250th dedicated Starlink launch.
+Booster B1094 made its maiden flight, landing successfully on the droneship 'A Shortfall of Gravitas.'
 tags:
   - Falcon 9
   - Starlink